Resource

 Quantisation

-Reducing the precision of model parameters to improve computational efficiency with minimal performance loss.
+Reducing the precision of model parameters to improve computational efficiency, often with acceptable trade-offs in performance.

 Query